jviotti/jviotti/README.md

   or buy it from [Amazon](https://www.amazon.com/_/dp/1098145003) and [eBooks.com](https://www.ebooks.com/search/?term=9781098145002&affid=OMI5374258).

-- At University of Oxford, I won the 2022 CAR Hoare prize for the best dissertation and accompanying papers in the area of Software Engineering for my research around [JSON BinPack](https://www.jsonbinpack.org).
+- At the University of Oxford, I won the 2022 CAR Hoare prize for the best dissertation and accompanying papers in the area of Software Engineering for my research around [JSON BinPack](https://jsonbinpack.sourcemeta.com).
 JSON BinPack made a breakthrough on 40 years of space-efficient telecommunication and binary serialization technologies, being more space-efficient than 13 other popular technologies [in every single tested